 We are proud to be working in partnership with The Prince’s Trust and the Department for Work and Pensions to deliver the new KickStart programme, which launched on 12 April 2021.
+Boots has supported 35 young people into paid work opportunities.
+91 young people from the Trust were also supported through virtual World of Work sessions.
 The programme helps young people to feel confident about their future.

 "Working with the recruitment team at Boots has already been a great experience.
 Although there is a lot to learn, the team around me has been very supportive and is always happy to answer my questions.
 The placement has given me the opportunity to develop my skills in administration in the context of a supportive team.
 I’m hoping that this scheme will allow me to understand my strengths and ambitions as I gain more insight into the working world." - Joseph, Kickstart Participant